eam-00/Linux-Notes/Desktop-Environments/GNOME.md

   Do a less on the file and look for the value on the "uuid" variable.
 - Rename the directory of the Gnome extension.
   Go up one directory and then rename the directory with the value that the "uuid" variable has.
+- Copy the renamed directory to your user’s Gnome extension directory:
+-